daveM246/AHKMoveToDesktop/README.md

     Created this from examples in VH.ahk ( https://github.com/FuPeiJiang/VD.ahk ).

-    Idea and explanation of how to do it is from https://superuser.com/questions/1685845/moving-current-window-to-another-desktop-in-windows-11-using-shortcut-keys
+    How to do it obtained from
+	https://superuser.com/questions/1685845/moving-current-window-to-another-desktop-in-windows-11-using-shortcut-keys
 	but used the hot key functions from 'VD examples.ahk' .